Presence-Event Berlin

 Machine Sensing – Virtualised Em/bod/ie/ments

-Interactive media interfaces using Kinect and TouchDesigner, enable live-recorded gestures to migrate into generative, evolving forms via human and machine interaction and Generative AI: challenging traditional notions of embodiment and knowledge production.
+Interactive media interfaces used Kinect and TouchDesigner, enabled live-recorded gestures to migrate into generative, evolved forms via human and machine interaction and Generative AI: challenging traditional notions of embodiment and knowledge production.

 – Rinah Wuzella, Robert Seidel